julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 Secondary stakeholders: Bellabeat marketing analytics team.

 ## 2. Prepare
-Data Source: 30 participants FitBit Fitness Tracker Data from Mobius: https://www.kaggle.com/arashnic/fitbit
+This data was sourced from FitBit Fitness Tracker Data and publishes by the user Möbius on Kaggle at https://www.kaggle.com/arashnic/fitbit.
+Kaggle is a platform for data science and machine learning projects.

 ## ROCCC Analysis of Dataset